Reasons to publish

-- Communications to members of the owning society, the Society for Endocrinology, and the endorsing societies, the European Society of Endocrinology and the Endocrine Society of Australia, via multiple media.
+- Communications to members of the owning society, the Society for Endocrinology, and the endorsing society, the Endocrine Society of Australia, via multiple media.

 - Bioscientifica journals are promoted at c.40 conferences a year and your article may be picked to feature on our Themed Collection handouts.